zaynahxc/pxt-microbit/docs/projects/spy/micro-chat.md

 ## Testing in the simulator

 Press button **A** on the simulator, you will notice that a second @boardname@ appears (if your screen is too small, the simulator might decide not to show it).
-Try pressing **A** again and notice that the "Yo" message gets displayed on the other @boardname@.
+Try pressing **A** again and notice that the ":)" message gets displayed on the other @boardname@.

 ## Try it for real